E-Scores for (In)Correctness Assessment of Generative Model Outputs: Abstract

 \section{Abstract}

-While generative models, especially large language models (LLMs), are ubiquitous in today's world, principled mechanisms to assess their (in)correctness are limited.
-Using the conformal prediction framework, previous works construct sets of LLM responses where the probability of including an incorrect response, or error, is capped at a desired user-defined tolerance level.
+While generative models, especially large language models (LLMs), are ubiquitous in today’s world, principled mechanisms to assess their (in)correctness are limited.
+Using the conformal prediction framework, previous works construct sets of LLM responses where the probability of including an incorrect response, or error, is capped at a user-defined tolerance level.
 However, since these methods are based on p-values, they are susceptible to p-hacking, i.e., choosing the tolerance level post-hoc can invalidate the guarantees.
-We therefore leverage e-values to complement generative model outputs with e-scores as a measure of incorrectness.
-In addition to achieving the same statistical guarantees as before, e-scores provide users flexibility in adaptively choosing tolerance levels after observing the e-scores themselves, by upper bounding a post-hoc notion of error called size distortion.
-We experimentally demonstrate their efficacy in assessing LLM outputs for different correctness types: mathematical factuality and property constraints satisfaction.
+We therefore leverage e-values to complement generative model outputs with e-scores as measures of incorrectness.
+In addition to achieving the guarantees as before, e-scores further provide users with the flexibility of choosing data-dependent tolerance levels while upper bounding size distortion, a post-hoc notion of error.
+We experimentally demonstrate their efficacy in assessing LLM outputs under different forms of correctness: mathematical factuality and property constraints satisfaction.